 If finding a hotel deal is a priority, September is the best month to visit Scottsdale and Phoenix during the fall.
 The hot temperatures, kids going back to school, and lack of events means fewer crowds.

-Winter IN Phoenix/Scottsdale - December through February
+Winter in Phoenix/Scottsdale - December through February

 The best time to visit Phoenix and Scottsdale for a winter escape, active pursuits, and fewer crowds

-Temperatures range from the low-40s to high-60s during the winter season with December seeing the highest chance of rain.
 If you're looking for a more active vacation, this is the best time to visit Scottsdale and Phoenix.

-Try to avoid late December as hotel prices are the highest with winter break travelers and those attending the Fiesta Bowl after Christmas.
-Baseball spring training starts at the end of February (see the dates here) and the Waste Management Phoenix Open typically falls around the end of January.
+Baseball spring training starts at the end of February (see the dates here) and the Waste Management Phoenix Open typically falls around the end of January (sometimes early February).
 Both these events mean steep hotel prices.

 Summer in Phoenix/Scottsdale - June through August

 Unless you enjoy melting in the sun, avoid summer.
 Summers in Phoenix and Scottsdale can get hot enough to shut down airport runways.
-Highs soar above 110 degrees and there is little respite from the heat in the evening.

 Arizona does have a dry heat, so it’s not quite as miserable as it sounds.
 Hotels slash their prices and offer incredible deals to lure tourists during their slow season.

-If you plan to stay in the pool or relaxing at the spa the majority of the time, enduring the heat might be worth the hotel deals you will find.
-Also note that late summer is monsoon season, which can bring unpredictable storms and heavy rainfall.
+If you plan to stay in the pool or relax at the spa the majority of the time, enduring the heat might be worth the hotel deals you'll find.

-Keep in mind that summer is NOT the best time to visit Arizona in general.
 Even Sedona sees temperatures in the high-90s.
 Residents of Scottsdale and Phoenix will generally try to escape to the cooler areas during summer.
 Which means, you'll have a hard time finding decent hotel rates in the cooler cities of Arizona.

 In Summary